 1. We don’t have a good way to quickly share the most up-to-date information

 Worksites are fast-paced, constantly changing environments, no matter the industry.
-Every day, stakeholders’ priorities change, resources are reallocated, new surveys are completed, and a hundred other things take place that change what needs to happen on the ground.
+Every day, stakeholders’ priorities change, resources are reallocated, new surveys are completed.
+A hundred other things take place that change what needs to happen on the ground.

 “Obstacles include constant drawing revisions and mistakes from not having everyone updated.”

 “The biggest challenge is getting the latest drawings and documents in the hands of the people on site.”

 “Not all teams are operating off the same info all the time.
 That creates a headache for me when I have to get everyone on the same page hours later.”

 Several people said their primary method of sharing site maps and instructions is through printed documents.
 Those obviously take longer to distribute and are more costly than digital means.

 Not having a way to update everyone in real time isn’t an issue specific to construction sites or other large-scale work environments.
 But it can be especially detrimental to them.
 It costs companies a lot of money when their people and machines are in the wrong place doing the wrong jobs.

 2. We have too many ways to share information